WICG/dbsc/DBSCE/Overview.md

 DBSC(E) introduces the concept of `Local Key Helper`.

 **Local Key Helper** is an integral part of the the `Device Registration Client`, and is a software interface responsible for the DBSC Key management. *Local key helper* can be public or private and is expected to be either shipped as a part of a given enterprise framework (with the IDP/OS) or can be installed by a provider in compliance with the protocol expanded below.
-DBSC(E) defines browser interaction with _Local key helpers_ for each platform.
-Those details are outlined in [KeyGeneration.md](./KeyGeneration.md).
+DBSC(E) defines browser interaction with _Local key helpers_ for each platform [below](#platform-requirements).

 There are two types of local key helpers: _private_ and _public_